Butchers, Meat Cutters and Fishmongers - Retail and Wholesale

 Once their main effects were felt, these trends contributed far less to growth in employment in this occupation in recent years.
 Employment in this occupation is therefore expected to grow at the same pace as employment in food stores in the future.
 Consequently, we are forecasting that the number of butchers and meat cutters, retail and wholesale, will increase slightly over the next few years.

-According to census data, women occupied about 16% of the positions in this occupation in 2005, a slight decline from 1991 (20%).
-The annual average income figure ($28,893) found under "Characteristics" in the "Statistics" section, applies to only 59% of those who worked in this occupation full time and full year in 2005.
-The average annual income of those not working full time and full year, including students, was $14,746.
+According to census and National Household Survey data, women occupied about 16% of the positions in this occupation in 2011, a slight decline from 1991 (20%).
+The annual average income figure ($31,311) found under "Characteristics" in the "Statistics" section, applies to only 59% of those who worked in this occupation full time and full year in 2010.
+The average annual income of those not working full time and full year, including students, was $15,540.

 Working weekends, evenings and holidays is common.
 People in this occupation must be in good physical shape as butchers, meat cutters and fishmongers are often required to be on their feet for many hours at a time and to carry fairly heavy loads.
 They must also be able to work in a cold environment.